Abishekarun12/Musician/README.md

 - composer install/ composer update
 - Create a DB as your wish(name)
 - Run php artisan migrate:fresh --seed
-- Here I'm Declaring the "writer" role as "musician".
-- The "admin" can only create a new "musician" role.
-- User can saw the audio files directly from the welcome page.
 - Run "php artisan storage:link".
 - Finally, Run "php artisan serve"
 - Best of luck